bluesky-social/cookbook/python-oauth-web-app/README.md

 This is a example project showing how to implement an Python web service which uses atproto OAuth for authentication.
 It uses Flask as a web framework, and sqlite as a database to store session tokens.

+There is currently a version of this deployed at <https://oauth-flask.demo.bsky.dev/>, though this may not be maintained long-term.

 ## Quickstart